How to use Corbado to build a Flutter app using passkey authentication

 • Session management

-• Email magic link as fallback and double opt-in
+• Email OTPs as fallback (and double opt-in)

-The corbado_auth package together with Corbado’s service is a full authentication SDK that covers all aspects of user management and authentication for you (e.g.,recovery, fallbacks, etc.).
-The corbado_auth package currently supports Android and iOS (more platforms to come).
+The corbado_auth package together with Corbados service is a full authentication SDK that covers all aspects of user management and authentication for you (e.g. recovery, fallbacks, etc.).
+The corbado_auth package currently supports Android, iOS and web.

-You can use the package as well as Corbado completely for free, as this is another step in our journey to make the Internet a safer place.
+You can use the package as well as Corbado for free.

 The main goals of the corbado_auth Flutter package are:

-• Holistic: All aspects are covered, so you can tick user management and authentication for your app.
+• Holistic : All aspects are covered, so you can delegate user management and authentication to Corbado.

 This tutorial is structured as follows: